Left Ventricular Assist Device (LVAD)

 Our goal is to develop new treatment approaches through a large, active research program.
 Our patients benefit from this research, often gaining access to therapies long before they are available elsewhere.

-Our Heart Failure Program is the first such program in Southern California to earn the Gold Seal of Approval™ certification by The Joint Commission, the nation’s predominant, standards-setting and accrediting body in healthcare.
+UCI Health Heart Failure Services is the first such program in Southern California to earn the Gold Seal of Approval™ certification by The Joint Commission, the nation’s predominant, standards-setting and accrediting body in healthcare.

 In each of the last four years, the program also received the American Heart Association's Gold Plus Award for meeting the highest standard of care for heart failure patients according to prevention guidelines recommended by the American Heart Association/American College of Cardiology.